Residential Roofing FAQ’s discussed by BPS Facilities

 Here are some examples of the more common types of roof coverings available.

-Roof Tiles – Roof tiles are probably still the most used and most popular for residential roofing in the UK and are available in concrete and clay.
-Roof tiles come in many different shapes and colours and these all offer a different look.
+Roof Tiles – are probably still the most used and most popular for residential roofing in the UK and are available in concrete and clay.
+They come in many different shapes and colours and these all offer a different look.
 The tile shape you choose depends on the angle of your roof.
 Residential roofing tiles are one of the cheaper options when replacing your roof.

 Types of Roof Tiles